Tel.: +49 (0)271 740-4905

 Dr. Nowsheen Goonoo

-Host at the University of Siegen: Prof. Holger Schönherr
+Host at the University of Siegen: Univ.-Prof. Dr. Holger Schönherr

-I am a postdoctoral researcher currently working at the Biomaterials, Drug Delivery & Nanotechnology Unit, Centre for Biomedical and Biomaterials Research (CBBR), University of Mauritius.
+I am a postdoctoral researcher currently working at the Biomaterials, Drug Delivery & Nanotechnology Unit, Centre for Biomedical and Biomaterials Research (CBBR), University of Mauritius in Réduit, Mauritius.

 For us it is most important to ensure that the current research is complete before we begin anything new.
 However it is never possible to know exactly how much longer the current research will take; the results can lead us in many different directions.
 We will continue to cooperate closely to test the effectiveness of different substrates with varying fiber topographies in capturing cancer cells.
 Thankfully it is relatively easy to share samples between Siegen and Mauritius by mail, and modern technology allows us to always stay in close contact.